Quickstart

 - Read the Architecture doc for the full flow details

-- Try SSH PoP attestation for SSH-based environments
+- Try SSH PoP attestation for SSH certificate-based environments